KimBergstroem/gamers_insight-CRUD-Blog-App/TESTING.md

 W3C Markup Validation is a service offered by W3C, which enables you to assess the compliance of your HTML code with the official standards.
 This service identifies syntax errors, improper tag usage, and other issues that might impact the structure and meaning of your web pages.
 By utilizing W3C Markup Validation, you can ensure that your HTML code is well-structured and conforms to established web standards.

-Google Chrome web browser and the 'Inspect' function were used to capture the HTML page from our template, which was then validated against the W3C Validator.
+Google Chrome web browser and the 'Inspect' function were used to capture the HTML page from the webb applications templates, which was then validated against the W3C Validator.

 In this project, a rich text editor called "Summernote" is used to allow users to create and update posts with HTML content.
 While Summernote enhances the user experience, it introduces some complexities when validating our HTML code.

 When users create or update posts, they have the flexibility to input HTML, which can sometimes lead to unconventional HTML structures or attributes.
-These unconventional structures are detected as errors when we validate our HTML code using external tools like the W3C validator.
+These unconventional structures are detected as errors when I validate our HTML code using external tools like the W3C validator.

-Due to the interaction between Summernote and the need to ensure the security of our application.
-To protect against security threats and potential attacks, we've implemented safeguards such as using the '|safe' filter in our forms.
-This filter prevents user-entered HTML from compromising the security of our application.
+Due to the interaction between Summernote and the need to ensure the security of application.
+To protect against security threats and potential attacks, implemented safeguards such as using the `|safe` filter in our forms.
+This filter prevents user-entered HTML from compromising the security of application.

 | **Tested** | **Result** | **View Result** | **Pass** |
 --- | --- | --- | :---: